OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 **Log Interpretation:**

 When reviewing logs, look for messages like:
-- `notes in API table: 3` - Total notes received from API
+- `Lock validated.
+Starting bulk insertion of 3 notes` - Total notes being processed
-- `notes in API that are NEW: 0` - Notes that will be inserted
-- `notes in API that already EXIST: 3` - Notes that will be skipped (already in DB)
-- `Notes processing completed: 0 actually inserted, 3 already existed, 0 failed`
+- `Bulk notes insertion completed: 1 new notes, 2 updated` - Summary of bulk operation
+- `Bulk comments insertion completed: 5 new comments inserted, 4 skipped (already exist)` - Summary of bulk operation

-This shows the system is working correctly - it's identifying what's new vs. what already exists.
+This shows the system is working correctly - it processes all data in bulk operations while intelligently handling duplicates.

 #### Code Example: Data Integration Process